The Arithmetic Singleton Bound on the Hamming Distances of Simple-rooted Constacyclic Codes over Finite Fields: The arithmetic Singleton bound on the Hamming distances of simple-root constacyclic codes

-of upper bounds on the Hamming distance of $\mathcal{C}$.
+of upper bounds on the Hamming distance of $\mathcal{C}$ arising from the MED representations of $T_{f}$.
 Corollary \ref{coro 4} indicates that the weakest bound lying in $\Gamma_{f}$ is exactly the classical Singleton bound.
-This fact may be understood as that the structure of an ideal in a quotient of the polynomial ring on a constacyclic code imposes stronger restriction on the Hamming distance, which can be partially revealed by the family $\Gamma_{f}$ of bounds.
+This can be interpreted as saying that the structure of an ideal in a quotient of the polynomial ring on a constacyclic code imposes stronger restriction on the Hamming distance, which can be partially revealed by the family $\Gamma_{f}$ of bounds.
 In this sense, we introduce the following definition.

 \begin{definition} The smallest positive integer lying in $\Gamma_{f}$ is called the arithmetic Singleton bound for the Hamming distance of $\mathcal{C}$. \end{definition}

 Based on the results in the last section, the arithmetic Singleton bound can be equivalently characterized as below.